vvyage/wplaceplushmiku/README.md

 Next, Right the image of Miku to download it and upload it to the Blue Marble box on Wplace along with these coordinates:

 **(1163, 602, 943, 171)**
+## This is a *fairly* big project, approx. 621,792 pixels in total.
+But with enough time we can do it!

 <img width="762" height="816" alt="miku" src="https://github.com/user-attachments/assets/47a74532-1ec2-4659-af35-b0fe4b29aba4" />
 ________________________________________________________________________________________________________________________